ipfs/team-mgmt/Project Management Process.md

 The Roadmap Document contains the following information:
 - List of current milestones
-  - Sequentally ordered, eg. by expected due date (where applicable)
+  - Sequentally ordered, eg. by expected due date or dependency on other milestones (where applicable)
   - Next upcoming milestone at the top
 - Current status of the project, ie. milestone progress
 - List of previous milestones